gear-foundation/gear-wiki/docs/api/vouchers.md

 });
 ```

-### Send a reply with issued voucher
+### Send a Reply with an Issued Voucher

-It works in the same way as sending message with voucher
+Sending a reply with an issued voucher works in the same way as sending a message with a voucher.

 ```javascript
 const messageTx = api.message.sendReply(...);